upper-town/web_app/README.md

 # upper.town

-Repository for a web app with features for the game community.
+Repository for a web app with features for the gaming community.

 ## Info